wp-plugins/awesome-weather/readme.txt

 Changed API endpoints.
 Might not find weather without update.

 == Changelog ==

+= 1.1 =
+* Errors are now commented out.
+Look in the source to see what the problem is.
+* Ability to add link to openweathermap for extended forecast

 = 1.0.2 =
 * Removed debugging code, sorry!